i05nagai/memorandum/language/english_speaking.md

     * Bill dropped out of college after his first year
     * One third of the city's students drop out before graduation
 * leave
+    * leave on/off
+        * I left car lights on all night and now the battery is flat
     * The plane leaves at 12:30
     * I tried to call him, but he'd already left for work
     * If he left immediately, he'd catch the 7:30